 Is a .yxdb file compressed?

-Yes, they are minimally compressed for maximum speed, not maximum compression.
+Yes, .yxdb files are minimally compressed for maximum speed, not maximum compression.
 If you have a spatial index, the compression is not very noticeable.
-Without a spatial index, the compression can be quite good at times.
+Without a spatial index, the compression can still be decent at times.

-If I want to transform data in a file containing a spatial object, but do not interact with the spatial object, is it still most efficient to use a .yxdb?
+If I want to transform data in a file that contains a spatial object, but do not interact with the spatial object, is it still most efficient to use a .yxdb?

-Yes, but in this case, you would want to turn off the Spatial Index in the advanced options so you don't waste any time and space creating it.
+Yes, but in this case, you should turn off the Spatial Index in the advanced options so you don't waste any time and space creating it.

 What other information is stored in a .yxdb file?

-When Alteryx writes to a .yxdb file, the data in the Source and Description columns are saved in the file so you will always know how a field was created or what vintage of the underlying data values are.
-See the Field Info Tool for an example of this metadata.
+When Alteryx writes to a .yxdb file, the data in the Source and Description columns are saved in the file so you always know how a column was created or what vintage of the underlying data values are.
+Visit the Column Info tool for an example of this metadata.

-- Source: Contains the tool, file, or process the field came from.
-Might also contain additional metainfo like a specific dataset from a plugin.
-The tools that report metainfo include: Allocate Input tool and Allocate Append tool, CASS tool, Formula tool, Street Geocoder tool, and tools that use Guzzler like Trade Area tool, Distance tool, and Find Nearest tool.
+- Source: Contains the tool, file, or process the column came from.
+Might also contain additional metainfo, like a specific dataset from a plugin.

 - Description: Might or might not contain information.
-If data is appended from an Allocate tool, the longer, more descriptive field name is contained here.
-Additionally, the user can add their own field description via the Select tool, and this information stays associated with the field.
+Additionally, the user can add their own field description via the Select tool, and this information stays associated with the column.